k4kfh/ZephyrCab/docs/docs/userguide/configuring-settings-json.md

-# Configuring Basic Settings with ``settings.json``
+# Configuring ZephyrCab

-ZephyrCab has a few basic configuration options in ``/cfg/settings.json``.
+ZephyrCab is configured with ``/cfg/settings.json``.

-The config file _does not_ require any programming knowledge to edit; simply follow this guide.
-Be sure to match the syntax exactly (i.e. put quotes where there are quotes, semicolons where there are semicolons, etc)
+You don't need any programming knowledge, simply follow this guide.
+If you run into a problem, join the Gitter chat and I'll help you.

-## Automatic Layout Connection
+### Automatic Layout Connection

 **_Not recommended for most users!_**